martin31hao/C-lib-for-data-serialization/README.md

 The tcp-sample directory has a sample code for a simple server and client.

-The interpose directory has code for creating a interposition library. and networking code to log the operations to the remote server.
+The interpose directory has code for creating a interposition library.

+Network is done by sockets programming to log the operations to the remote server.
+Each time the server gets a socket connection from client, a new process will be forked.

 ## Installation